Our offices will be closed from July 21st until Monday July 25th.

 How "Full Spectrum" Works:

-On-Lens IR Filters and UV/IR Hot-MIrror Filters: We now offer on-lens IR filters that will enable you to have the best of more than 6 different conversion types all in one camera.
-All you need is a Full Spectrum converted camera and the IR filter(s) of your choice and you will have the "best of all worlds".
-We offer on-lens filter kits that will give you the full range of IR filters and UV/IR hot-mirror blocking filters for your needs.
+On-Lens IR Filters and UV/IR Hot-Mirror Filters: We now offer on-lens IR filters that will enable you to have the best of more than 6 different conversion types all in one camera.
+All you need is a Full Spectrum converted camera and the filter(s) of your choice and you will have the "best of all worlds".
+We offer on-lens filter kits that will give you the full range of IR filters for Infrared imaging and UV/IR hot-mirror blocking filters for "normal" photography use.
 We also provide our popular "Ultra-Blue" filter as an -on-lens filter which will broaden your IR shooting options.
 Having a camera with "Liveview" or one that uses an Electronic Viewfinder is optimal.
-Simply attach the filter fo your choice to the lens, set a custom white balance, and you will have great results straight from the camera.
+Simply attach the filter of your choice to the lens, set a custom white balance, and you will have great results straight from the camera.
 (Our UV/IR Hot-Mirror filters do not require use of a custom white balance).

 More Infrared Time-lapse videos at our Portfolio page: Spencer's Camera - Infrared Timelapse Portfolio.